Cladding & Colours

 Farm buildings will usually require a building consent.
 In some cases, non-habitable farm sheds in rural locations maybe exempt from needing a building consent.
 Contact your local council for confirmation.

-Can I build a habitable shed?
+Can I design a habitable shed?

-What areas can Harrier supply?
+What areas can Harrier service?

 The apex is the highest point of the roof, where the rafters join.

 A bay is the space between the main vertical poles in a building.
 See the following examples: